-This Sunday at 1 pm, listen to Joshua Bell play Bernstein in a 2013 broadcast of The Philadelphia Orchestra in Concert on WRTI.
-As WRTI’s Susan Lewis reports, it was part of a celebration of the Renaissance man who influenced so many, including Philadelphia Orchestra Music Director Yannick Nézet-Séguin.
+On Sunday, October 21st at 1 pm, listen to Jennifer Koh play Bernstein on The Philadelphia Orchestra in Concert on WRTI broadcast from Saratoga.
+As WRTI’s Susan Lewis reports, it's part of an ongoing celebration of the Renaissance man who influenced so many, including Philadelphia Orchestra Music Director Yannick Nézet-Séguin.

 [Music: Bernstein, Candide]

 Susan Lewis: Born in 1918, Bernstein earned a liberal arts degree from Harvard in 1939 before attending Curtis in Philadelphia.
 In 1943, as assistant conductor at the NY Philharmonic, he stepped onto the podium to cover for an ailing Bruno Walter—launching what would become a high-profile, multifaceted career involving music, education, and social activism.

 Philadelphia Orchestra Music Director Yannick Nézet-Séguin says he was first fascinated by the conductor.